Which Program Is Right For You? MBA or EMBA

 Comparatively, full-time Master’s in Business Administration (MBA) programs are full-time academic programs for students with fewer years of work experience.
 Instead of completing a degree in addition to working full-time like EMBA students, MBA students leave their jobs to attend school, have the summer off between the first and second year of the program to participate in internships, and usually have access to on-campus recruiting services for permanent post-graduate positions.

 Same Degree, Different Logistics

-Wharton offers the same MBA degree in two formats: the traditional, full-time MBA in Philadelphia, or the Executive MBA in either San Francisco or Philadelphia.
+Wharton offers the same MBA degree in two formats: the traditional, full-time MBA in Philadelphia, or the Executive MBA in either San Francisco, Philadelphia, or via our Global format.
 Both programs require the same high admissions standards, follow the same rigorous curriculum, and confer the same Wharton MBA degree.
 The delivery and structure of the programs differ to meet the needs of different student types.

 The comparison tables below detail how the two programs are delivered.